imgcc/s3-file-uploader/README.md

 ### Conclusion

 This project leverages AWS S3 for robust and scalable storage solutions, along with AWS Lambda for efficient, serverless computing.
-The automation of file uploads and sorting based on file types addresses key challenges in file management and data processing, making it a valuable solution for businesses and individual users looking to optimize their digital asset management and processing workflows.
+The automation of file uploads and sorting based on file types addresses key challenges in file management and data processing, making it a valuable solution for businesses and individual users looking to optimize their digital asset management and processing workflows..